 Congratulations to the Farm-City Winners

-Creative students from Clay, Pickens, Randolph and Russell counties took top honors in the Alabama Farm-City poster, essay and multimedia contests at an awards luncheon April 3 in Birmingham.
-Click here for more...
+Young artists and writers from Mobile, Jackson, Houston and Shelby counties took top honors in the Alabama Farm-City poster, essay and multimedia contests at an awards luncheon April 2 in Birmingham. more>

 To view the winning posters and pictures of all Farm-City winners, click here.